Akbarabi/firebase-practice-crud/README.md

 - **Read:** Fetch and display records from Firestore.
 - **Update:** Modify existing records in Firestore.
 - **Delete:** Remove records from Firestore.
--**Continuous Updates:** I plan to improve this project, add new features and much more.
+- **Continuous Updates:** I plan to improve this project, add new features and much more.

 ## Getting Started